universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 	``--extras=+{pseudo}`` is for force writing pseudo-tags.

 ``--list-pseudo-tags``
-	Lists available kinds of pseudo-tags and shows whether they are enabled or disabled.
+	Lists available types of pseudo-tags and shows whether they are enabled or disabled.

 	Running ctags with ``--list-pseudo-tags`` option
 	lists available pseudo-tags.
 Some of pseudo-tags newly introduced